ddprrt/rust-tokio-workshop-starter/README.md

 1. [Rustup Toolchain](https://rustup.rs/)
 2. An editor of your choice (we highly recommmend [VSCode](https://code.visualstudio.com/) + Extensions)
+3. `telnet` or similar to test your applications

 ### Install and verify Rust